EYBlockchain/starlight/doc/WRITEUP.md

 ```solidity
 h(ownerSecretKey, salt)
 ```

-_**TODO** once we start considering a commitment tree which holds secret states from _many_ different private contracts, we might also need to include an identifier of the private contract's 'address'._

 _Why didn't we simply store the state's name in the commitment?
 Names may not be unique; a pesky developer might name a function and a variable `x`, or shadow-declare a variable.
 Such an approach is more complicated._